-Additionally, in camouflage blending tests (day and night) using photo simulation techniques, UCP provided the best average performance across desert, woodland, and urban environments compared to 10 other patterns.
-These patterns were Marine Pattern (MARPAT) Desert, MARPAT Woodland, Scorpion (a pattern developed by Crye Precision LLC under a contract with the Army), Desert Brush, Desert Track, Desert/Urban Track, Standard Desert (DCU), Woodland Track, Standard Woodland (BDU), and Woodland Brush.
-The Army's decision to adopt a digital pattern (UCP) was influenced by the success of the U.S. Marine Corps digital patterns-MARPAT Woodland and MARPAT Desert.
-Ultimately, in testing, UCP provided better or equal concealment than other patterns in urban and desert terrains-obviously very important to the Army embroiled in combat operations in Iraq.
+Figure 6 presents a brief recent history of Army combat uniforms since the adoption of the ACU with the UCP.
+In 2005, the Army adopted the ACU to replace the battle dress uniform (BDU) with the woodland camouflage pattern and desert camouflage uniform (DCU) with the desert camouflage pattern.
+The ACU was produced with the UCP-a three-color (urban gray, desert sand, and foliage green) digital pattern.
+The Army wanted a single combat uniform design with a single camouflage pattern.
+In camouflage blending tests (day and night) using photo simulation techniques, UCP provided the best average performance across desert, woodland, and urban environments compared to 10 other patterns.
+These patterns were marine pattern (MARPAT) desert, MARPAT woodland, Scorpion (a pattern developed by Crye Precision LLC under a contract with the Army), desert brush, desert track, desert/urban track, standard desert (DCU), woodland track, standard woodland (BDU), and woodland brush.
+The Army's decision to adopt a digital pattern was influenced by the success of the U.S. Marine Corps' digital patterns-MARPAT woodland and MARPAT desert.
+Ultimately, in testing, UCP provided better or equal concealment than other patterns in urban and desert terrains-obviously very important to the Army embroiled in combat operations in Iraq (U.S. Army, NSRDEC, 2004, 2005).

-Figure 6: Army Camouflage Uniform Timeline
+Figure 6.
+Army Camouflage Uniform Timeline